hperrin/svelte-material-ui/packages/ripple/README.md

 # Usage

 A ripple can be applied to a variety of elements to represent interactive surfaces.
-Several MDC Web components, such as Button, FAB, Checkbox and Radio, also use ripples.
+Several SMUI components, such as Button, FAB, Checkbox and Radio, also use ripples.

 A ripple can be added to an element through either a JavaScript or CSS-only implementation.
 When a ripple is initialized on an element using JS, it dynamically adds a `mdc-ripple-upgraded` class to that element.
 If ripple JS is not initialized but Sass mixins are included on the element, the ripple uses a simpler CSS-only implementation which relies on the `:hover`, `:focus`, and `:active` pseudo-classes.